turingschool/career-development-curriculum/module_four/job_search_mentorship_application.md

 2 = Below Expectations

-1 = Well Below Expectations
+1 = Well Below Expectations:

+* Calendar is incomplete, does not provide time for job search, or has not been included in submission

 ### Short Answer Responses
 4 = Well Above Expectations: